Who is WRAP?

 What training courses does WRAP offer?

-We currently offer 3 different courses: Internal Auditor Training, Lead Auditor Training, and Fire Safety Awareness.
+We currently offer 4 different courses: Internal Auditor Training, Lead Auditor Training, Fire Safety Awareness, and C-TPAT for Foreign Manufacturers.
 See our Training page for more information.

 Who can take a WRAP training course?